 Also keep in mind that some effects, especially reverbs, calculate a very complex algorithm in real time, increasing the load on your computer.
 Therefore they must be used reasonably.

 The number and type of Sounds you can use in a particular MASCHINE project without running into performance issues depends on your computer's specifications.
 In general, a computer with a fast CPU and much RAM will allow you to use more Sounds than a computer with a slower CPU and less RAM installed.

 Please note however that real-time audio performance depends on several factors, including system settings and computer hardware components.
 If you run into performance issues, the first step to take is to optimize your computer for real-time audio processing.
 To do this, read our tuning guides for OS X and Windows which you will find in the Related Articles section at the bottom of this article.

 Once your computer has been optimized for real-time audio processing, there is an additional step you can take to avoid overloading your MASCHINE project.
 MASCHINE allows you to render particular Sounds or entire Groups to audio.
 This will drastically lower the charge on your processor if the sounds you were using were relying on complex plug-in engines like REAKTOR.
 In case the Sound you use is based on a heavy KONTAKT Library, this will free space in your RAM.
-For more information, please read the chapter on Exporting Audio in the MASCHINE 2 manual.
+This video explains how to do this.

 Notes on Cloud Storage

 Syncing content, projects or samples with a cloud drive can cause performance issues.
 While it is possible to back-up your content to a cloud drive, it is not recommended to configure real-time syncing.
 The syncing of your content, projects or samples should only occur when the MASCHINE application is not in use.